 Protecting Medical Patients – After years of working in the biotechnology industry, Rep. Slatter is passionate about protecting patients and pharmaceutical consumers.
 She sponsored a bill that would protect patients from being overcharged for prescription medication that unanimously passed the House, but did not receive a vote in the Senate.
 She also sponsored a law that increased the number of consumer advocates on the Washington’s Board of Osteopathic Medicine and Surgery.

-Standing Up for Science and Fighting Climate Change – After the Trump Administration pulled out of the Paris Climate Agreement, Rep. Slatter was inspired to sponsor a bill seeking to align Washington’s carbon emissions with those agreed upon in the accord.
+Fighting Climate Change – After the Trump Administration pulled out of the Paris Climate Agreement, Rep. Slatter was inspired to sponsor a bill seeking to align Washington’s carbon emissions with those agreed upon in the accord.
 She secured investment in researching electric and hybrid-electric aircraft that may significantly reduce carbon emissions and reliance on fossil fuels in the future.

 Maintaining and Improving Affordable Housing – Rep. Slatter worked with the affordable housing community to sponsor a bill that ensures nonprofit organizations are not taxed when ownership of affordable housing properties transfers.
 This will allow providers to continue investing in new affordable housing and offer improved services to those in need.

-Sponsored bills that have been passed into law were HB 1431, which increased the number of members on the board of osteopathic medicine and surgery and HB 1741, which was about helping teachers find the best programs and supporting efforts to understand the health of our teaching programs by streamlining educator preparation data for use by the professional educator standards board.
+Legislation – Sponsored bills that have been passed into law were HB 1431, which increased the number of members on the board of osteopathic medicine and surgery and HB 1741, which was about helping teachers find the best programs and supporting efforts to understand the health of our teaching programs by streamlining educator preparation data for use by the professional educator standards board.

 My other bills: